Indiana Botanic Gardens: The company

 Later, in 1925, Meyer purchased a wild tract of land on the Little Calumet River.
 The land held a profusion of medicinal plants, shrubbery, and virgin forest.
 One year later, in 1926, this fertile ground would become home to the newly named Indiana Botanic Gardens.
 The offices and warehouse were now housed in a 36000 sqft English gabled building.
 The grounds and gardens covered 10 acre and were filled with beautiful landscaping and architecture.
 The property also featured a mill where all of the botanicals were manufactured.

+The mansion still stands today under Meyer Family ownership and is used seasonally by Hluska Enterprises Inc, as a tenant.
+During the summer, it is a retail fireworks outlet (Good Times Fireworks) and in the fall it is the site of the famous Reaper's Realm Haunted House.
+As of December 2023, this English (Tudor) style gabled mansion is in danger of demolition, as the City of Hammond has recently expanded their Hammond Gateways Redevelopment Allocation Area to include this and adjacent sites.
+This will depend upon the ability for future private developer proposals to either rehabilitate and reuse the building or to raze it.

 During the next few years, Meyer travelled to all parts of North America to gather material and information on native plants and their uses.
 He received mail on an international scale from universities, libraries, botanists, and people from all ranks of life.
 In 1932, he travelled to Europe to seek rare herbals.
 In Joseph Meyer's time, self-treatment with herbs was commonly practiced and often necessary due to economic conditions or the scarcity of professional medical help.
 Meyer devoted his life to providing herbs to people, and many grateful customers sent letters and recipes extolling the benefits.
 The Old Herb Doctor was compiled from this information to let other customers know how other customers had used herbs and the good results they had obtained from them.

 The business has been handed down from generation to generation on to his grandson David Meyer, who is still part of the organization, along with great-grandson Tim Cleland, current president of the company.
 In 1990, the company moved into a more modern facility in nearby Hobart, Indiana.
 Although no longer a grower of herbs, Indiana Botanic Gardens sells vitamins, essential oils, teas, beauty care products, and other nutritional supplements in addition to being a distributor of bulk herbals.
 The Hobart location has a retail store that contains the majority of the Botanic Choice line and also sells wholesale products.
 The bulk of the business continues to be derived from mail order catalogue sales.
 However, with the re-launch of their website in May 2008, the Indiana Botanic Gardens have been focusing on expanding their online operations.